-Over the past two chapters, you’ve gathered a significant amount of data on your competition, but this data won’t be worth much to your team unless you take the time to refine it into something actionable.
+When you perform multiple forms of research on a project, you gathered a significant amount of data on your competition.
+Unfortunately, this data won’t be worth much to your team unless you take the time to refine it into something actionable.

 “The single necessary and sufficient condition for a business is a paying customer,” author Bill Aulet accurately stated in his book Disciplined Entrepreneurship.
 Business and product share the same base concerns, finding customers, and converting them into fans of our work.
 We don’t know how to do that yet but you now a trove of data that can point you in a direction.

 When you began this process, you knew a little about the competitor, but it was likely observations that an untrained eye could make.
-Now you should understand how they position their product, who their target customer is — and most importantly — how those customers feel about that product.
+Now you should understand how they position their product, and who their target customer is.
+Bonus points if you tested your competitor's product with users.
+Taking that leap powers you with data about how potential customers feel about those products.

 The artifacts we produce are not in themselves the value of design, but they create an opportunity to communicate in a manner that will resonate with the non-designers in the room.
 Use these moments to connect and educate as they are crucial to the success of your project.

 In constructing a report that can be distributed to your team, there are a few key elements that must be present before you begin your discussions with a broader group.

 - How well do we understand our competitor’s offering?